Theological Underpinning

 Curriculum

-Music is a real strength of the school.
-In nursery the building bricks are laid with daily music: instruments are always in the outside area; the children sing together and a variety of music is listened to.
-From Reception to Year 6, weekly lessons with skills being taught in line with the New Curriculum are taught.
-Class music consists of: singing, composing and listening.
-An emphasis is placed on practical music making all the way through to year 6.
-The children are given plenty of opportunities to compose from raps to Christmas carols.
+Music is central to life at All Saints'.
+The building bricks are laid in Nursery with music: instruments being available daily in the outside area; the children sing together and a variety of music is listened to.
+From Reception to Year 6, weekly lessons are taught in line with the New Curriculum.
+Class music consists of: singing, composing, listening and performing.
+An emphasis is placed on performance with many opportunities utilised throughout the liturgical year, e.g. the nursery nativity, EYFS/KS1 nativity, summer concert, assemblies and church services.

 Music in the community is also important and embraced at All Saints'.
 The choir have sung at the Wandsworth Mayor's Charity Carol Concert and to elderly parishioners.